samuelnalini/project-frame/README.md

 ## Creating a Component

-Components are stored in a folder called **.components**
+Components are stored in a folder called **components**

-The processor will read the files in **.components** and store them until they are needed
+The processor will read the files in the **components** dir and store them until they are needed

 The syntax goes as follow: